elmahdirami535/alx-zero_day/0x03-git/README.md

-this is my second reamd.md
+this is my second reamd.md small edit